EduardoJM/AMG8833_OrangePI5/README.md

 | I2C5_M3 | 5       |
 | I2C8_M2 | 8       |

+> Remember that is necessary to open the i2c buses on the linux system (see page 225 on the OrangePI 5 Plus User Manual).

 ##  4. <a name='SoftwareOutput'></a>Software Output

 ###  4.1. <a name='ExampleOutput'></a>Example Output